Wondering what the best way to learn Chinese characters is? No wonder. Learning Chinese is complex enough and a lot of that is down to the characters.

 But you don’t have years to spend rote-learning characters as kids in Chinese elementary schools do: writing, reading, writing some more…

-Writing characters is certainly important.
+Learning to write Chinese characters is certainly important.
 When you're starting out, writing forces you to consciously break down each character into its components.
 This enables you to actively produce and recognise them.

 Whether you decide to write or type, flashcards are helpful way to get the repetition you need to master Chinese characters, particularly in their modern incarnation: SRS or “spaced repetition software.”